 I met filmmaker Tim Knight while sharing the stage with him as a speaker for a journalism conference at Wilfrid Laurier University in Waterloo, Ontario, Canada several years ago, and we stayed in touch.
 I interviewed him for my own website once and asked him about the rise of citizen journalism.
 He raised an interesting point when he cited fellow Torontonian, the 60 Minutes correspondent Morley Safer: “I would trust a citizen journalist as much as I would trust a citizen surgeon.”
 Some time after, I referred to this by making the counterpoint that if the modern equivalent of professional journalism is professional health care where the doctors are killing people instead of saving them, then you’d take your chances with someone else having a go at it.

-And yet when we look at citizen journalism, we have much to be thankful for, from George Holliday’s filming of the Rodney King assault, to the mobilisation of entire movements from Occupy Wall Street and the Arab Spring to Black Lives Matter.
-On demonstrations week in and week out, protesters are filming police to hold them to account in ways their powerful bosses and their friends in establishment media rarely ever do.
+Yet when we look at citizen journalism, we have much to be thankful for, from George Holliday’s filming of the Rodney King assault, to the mobilisation of entire movements from Occupy Wall Street and the Arab Spring to Black Lives Matter.
+And on demonstrations week in and week out, protesters are filming police to hold them to account in ways their powerful bosses and their friends in establishment media rarely ever do.
 Citizen journalism has empowered ordinary people in extraordinary ways, while establishment media reinforced the capitalist status quo and hid behind the excuse of “impartiality” when regularly refusing to critique capitalism’s brutalisation of our communities.
 There’s an old saying that politicians piss on us and the media tells us it’s raining.

-This is because the establishment media that lies behind most of our sources of information are comprised of massive hierarchical institutions where stressed-out journalists are practically target-driven in their approach and resort to copy-and-paste from corporate press releases, and re-writes or rejections from editors and “higher-ups” close to the elites in charge.
+This is because the establishment media that lies behind most of our sources of information are comprised of massive hierarchical institutions where even well-intentioned journalists are practically target-driven in their jobs and resort to copy-and-paste from corporate press releases, and re-writes or rejections from editors and “higher-ups” close to the elites in charge.
 A media tutor once said, “If someone says it’s raining and another person says it’s dry, it’s not your job to quote them both.
 Your job is to look out the fucking window and find out which is true.”

 In this culture of the modern newsroom, even if there was any inclination to look out of that proverbial window, that’s too often too much effort, as pressures from bosses reduce journalists to, at worst, remaining totally disconnected from marginalised communities, and at best, “reporting” while giving equal say to both perpetrator and victim, apartheid regime and refugee, corporation and community, all in the name of “unbiased” reporting.
 You can’t give equal say to unequal parties when one of them already dominates cultural narratives.
 Media is supposed to be biased, in favour of the oppressed.
 It has to be about publishing content that the powerful do not want to be published.
 Otherwise, it simply exists to constantly reinforce power imbalances.
-To paraphrase Finley Peter Dunne, “The job of the newspaper is to comfort the afflicted and afflict the comfortable.”
+To paraphrase Finley Peter Dunne, the job of the newspaper is to comfort the afflicted and afflict the comfortable.
 Establishment media has completely failed to do this because of its hierarchical elitist institutions and class-exclusive professions.
 Its entire culture is at odds with the interests of our communities.
 And so, it’s now up to us.
 But that’s nothing new.
 It’s always been up to us.

 In many ways, the definition of “journalist” has now come full circle.
-When the First Amendment of the U.S. Constitution was adopted, “freedom of the press” referred quite literally to the freedom to publish using a printing press, rather than the freedom of organised entities engaged in the publishing business. … It was not until the late nineteenth century that the concept of the “press” metamorphized into a description of individuals and companies engaged in an often-competitive commercial media enterprise.– Prof. Mary-Rose Papandrea
+When the First Amendment of the U.S. Constitution was adopted, “freedom of the press” referred quite literally to the freedom to publish using a printing press, rather than the freedom of organised entities engaged in the publishing business. … It was not until the late nineteenth century that the concept of the “press” metamorphized into a description of individuals and companies engaged in an often-competitive commercial media enterprise.Prof.
+Mary-Rose Papandrea

 This means a global network of websites based on France’s Mutu network.

-For years before the SilenceBreaker stuff, as mentioned, I’d contributed photographs, videos, and articles to IndyMedia, with its slogan “don’t hate the media, be the media,” and still to this day I’m in touch with old friends who I’d weave around on pickets, demonstrations, and events to document incidents on our cameras in the hopes of spreading information that wouldn’t necessarily be picked up by establishment media.
+For years before the SilenceBreaker stuff, as mentioned, I’d contributed photographs, videos, and articles to IndyMedia, with its slogan “don’t hate the media, be the media,” and still to this day I’m in touch with old friends who I’d weave around on pickets, demonstrations, and events to document incidents and actions on our cameras in the hopes of spreading information that wouldn’t necessarily be picked up by establishment media.
 Of course, with its platform for open reporting, accepting submissions from all kinds of citizens, IndyMedia became polluted with unreliable reports and conspiracy theories that only harmed the movement.
 The Mutu model is different: there is a transparent editorial process based on set principles that are anti-authoritarian and anti-establishment at their core.
 This is what we need in our country — in all our countries.